basil08/basil08.github.io/content/post/why-do-good-students-get-poor-marks.md

 {{<dropcap>}}Sometime back,{{</dropcap>}} in one of the professor-student meetings, I raised the issue of rampant cheating during exams only to be frowned upon by my peers who let out a disinterested sigh of disgust.
 Surely one would expect students to support the issue of cheating?
 It turned out that students who perceived cheating to be a problem were in a minority.
 That is because the number of good students, by definition, is small.

-This curious incident (which I’ll get back to) made me wonder about the modern machinery of teaching, the ethics of learning, and morality in general.
+This curious incident (which I’ll come back to) made me wonder about the modern machinery of teaching, the ethics of learning, and morality in general.

 The title of this article seems paradoxical, doesn’t it?
 How can good students get poor marks?
 Aren’t they, by definition, supposed to be high scorers?
 Not quite.
 There is a difference between being good and being a good scorer.
-And this is the crux of this article.
+This is the crux of this article.

 ## Two processes

 One has been conditioned to believe, through societal norms, that cheating is bad.
 Not necessarily.
 It is bad for people who don’t cheat.
 Because it shifts the curve to the right inadvertently hurting those who are honest.
-Here is a delicate relation between one’s grade and the “learning” itself.
+There is a delicate relation between one’s grade and the “learning” itself.
 And I want to make a distinction between the two processes:

 1. Learning process - wherein we explore the process by which one learns
 2. Evaluation process - by which someone finds out how much someone has learnt